Chimplement/nettena/README.md

 ```

 ## Using
-Nettena works without providing any additional arguments like this:
+Nettena will work without providing any additional arguments like this:
 ```bash
 ./nettena
 ```